Animenosekai/yuno/README.md

     print(value)
 ```

-Some methods don't come from regular Python data types, but are specific to SakiObjects:
+Some methods don't come from regular Python data types, but are specific to YunoObjects:

 > Examples